-For information about the json schema, please see the the "/hack/scripts/dwarf\profiles.json" file.
+For information about the json schema, please see the the "/hack/scripts/dwarf_profiles.json" file.

-- -help: print the help page. - -unit <UNIT\ID>: the target unit ID.
+- -unit <UNIT_ID>: the target unit ID.
 If not present, the target will be the currently selected unit. - -file <filename>: the json file containing the profile to apply.
 It's a relative path, starting from the DF root directory and ending at the json file.
 It must begin with a slash.
-Default value: "/hack/scripts/dwarf\profiles.json". - -profile -profile>: the profile to apply.
-It's the name of the profile as stated in the json file. - -reset [ ist of characteristics> ]: the characteristics to be reset/cleared.
+Default value: "/hack/scripts/dwarf_profiles.json". - -profile <profile>: the profile to apply.
+It's the name of the profile as stated in the json file. - -reset [<list of characteristics>]: the characteristics to be reset/cleared.
 If not present, it will not clear or reset any characteristic, and it will simply add what is described in the profile.
 If it's a valid list of characteristic, those characteristics will be reset, and then what is described in the profile will be applied.
 If set to PROFILE, it will reset only the characteristics directly modified by the profile (and then the new values described will be applied).
 If set to ALL, it will reset EVERY characteristic and then it will apply the profile.
 Accepted values: ALL, PROFILE, ATTRIBUTES, SKILLS, PREFERENCES, BELIEFS, GOALS, FACETS.
 There must be a space before and after each square bracket.
 If only one value is provided, the square brackets can be omitted.